SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
             text: 'Join us in Marquette!
-Register by September 25 to lock in the regular registration rate and guarantee your accessibility accommodation(s), program booklet, swag, and lunch and learn meal ticket.'
+Register by September 25 to lock in the regular registration rate and guarantee your accessibility accommodation(s), program booklet, swag, and lunch ticket.'
       -
         type: set
         attrs: